-4.3 Configuring licenses
+5.3 Configuring licenses

-Adding and configuring licenses can only be done by running the NetKey+ Configuration tool in Administrator application mode, with or without Windows elevated privileges (Run as administrator) (see Table 4.1).
-After selecting the Administrator mode in the Login window, the correct NetKey+ server password can be entered in the Password field (see Figure 4.2).
+Adding and configuring licenses can only be done by running the NetKey+ Configuration tool in Administrator application mode, with or without Windows elevated privileges (Run as administrator) (see Table 5.1).
+After selecting the Administrator mode in the Login window, the correct NetKey+ server password can be entered in the Password field (see Figure 5.2).

 The settings in the lower Connect to panel correspond with the settings stored in the NetKey.ini file.
 These settings can be changed if the tool was started with Windows elevated privileges.
-Click the Continue button to connect to the NetKey+ server.
+Click the <Continue> button to connect to the NetKey+ server.

-Select Licenses under the Server option in the left panel (see Figure 4.7).
-Click the Add button to add a new BioNumerics license string to the list of installed licenses.
+Select Licenses under the Server option in the left panel (see Figure 5.7).
+Click the <Add> button to add a new BioNumerics license string to the list of installed licenses.

-In the License properties dialog box, enter the 6 x 4 characters License String in the input fields (see Figure 4.8).
+In the License properties dialog box, enter the 6 x 4 characters License String in the input fields (see Figure 5.8).
 Alternatively, use the <P> button to paste the contents of the clipboard in the License fields.
-The license string is provided on the sleeve of the CD-ROM or the string may have been delivered electronically.
+The license string is provided on the sleeve of the installation DVD or the string may have been delivered electronically.
 An error message will pop up when attempting to add an invalid license string (e.g. a standalone license string, a second license string for the same key, ...) to the license list.

-Press <Add> to insert the new license string into the list of installed licenses.
-The added license string will be displayed in the String column (see Figure 4.7).
+Press < Add> to insert the new license string into the list of installed licenses.
+The added license string will be displayed in the String column (see Figure 5.7).
 The number of concurrent sessions that are granted to the license is shown in the Allowed sessions column.
-If the corresponding protection key is present in the Available license keys list (see Figure 4.5), the state of the license is set to Active.
+If the corresponding protection key is present in the Available license keys list (see Figure 5.5), the state of the license is set to Active.
 If the key is not detected on the server computer, the state is set to Valid.
 The last Sessions in use column displays the total number of sessions that are currently in use for this license.

-The settings for a specific license can be modified by selecting the corresponding string and clicking the
+The settings for a specific license can be modified by selecting the corresponding string and clicking the $\langle Change \rangle$ button.
+The $\langle Remove \rangle$ button allows you to remove a string from the list of installed licenses.

-Figure 4.7: List of licenses.
+Figure 5.7: List of licenses.

-Figure 4.8: The License properties dialog box.
+Figure 5.8: The License properties dialog box.